zodybm/nmap/README.md

 # Nmap
-An introduction to the basics of Nmap
+The goal of this documentation is to familiarize you with the basics of Nmap and its capabilities.

 ## What you will learn
 * How to install and use Nmap.
-* How to use Nmap to build a subnet of the various hosts on a network.
+* How to use Nmap to build a subnet of the various hosts on your network.
 * The different Nmap flags you can use to find specific information about a host.

-### How to install and use Nmap
+### Installing Nmap on a Debian-based Linux Distro
 Nmap is a linux-based command-line tool used for network exploration and security auditing.
 Although it can be used on Windows, it is easiest to use on a Debian-based Linux distro.

-### If your OS is a Debian-based Linux distro
-Simply type in the command below in your terminal then follow the prompt
+**To install** type in the command below in your terminal then follow the prompt:
 ```bash
 ~$ sudo apt install nmap
 ```

  **You will see something similar to the image:**

 ![nmap-install](https://user-images.githubusercontent.com/62024377/111915218-7e3c6680-8a4b-11eb-8855-f4be8adfffae.png)